 Background of FBNR The Friends have been active for many years with their main activities centred around the preservation of the valuable heathland habitat of our local Broadstone Nature Reserve which is under constant threat from encroaching woodland.
 'Broadstone Heath' as it is called by The Borough of Poole, is protected by The Countryside Act of 1949 and managed as a 'Local Nature Reserve'.
 It is owned The Borough having been gifted to the council by the original landowner many years ago.
 It consists of 10.8 hectares (24.3 acres).
 The reserve lies at the heart of the village, close to the cricket ground and play area near the end of Charborough Road where there is a small car park (see map in 'photographs section below).
 The reserve is well used as a pleasant area to stroll and walk dogs with all weather paths around the main heathland areas.
 The main object of our work parties is to prevent the open heath areas reverting to woodland so we are continually removing young trees from these parts.
 Our work parties run between late September and the middle of March the following year ,usually on one Sunday morning each month.
 We are all volunteers and work under the guidance of the Borough of Poole Rangers.
 Our activities although purposeful are enjoyable and include socializing within our small group.
 In the summer we normally have the occasional social get-together which usually includes a short walk.
 For many years we were under the chairmanship of Dudley Hull but due to ill health Dudley passed the baton to our current leader Dave Evans.
 Sadly Dudley passed away early in June 2014.
 We owe him a great deal for his knowledgable support over many years.

-We have now made a start for the 2018/19 season after a recent meeting at the reserve with Terry Elborn of Poole Borough to discuss priorities for our work parties.
-It has been decided that we will focus on the open heath to the left of the path leading past the play area (i. e. after walking up from the cricket ground fork left at the play area).
-This is an area where we have worked a lot in the past but further tree encroachment is again evident and the area of heathland is being squeezed from all directions!
+We have now completed our work for the 2018/19 season.
+It had been decided that we would focus on the open heath to the left of the path leading to Westcroft Park (i.e. if walking up from the cricket ground fork left at the play area).
+This is an area where we have worked a lot in the past but further tree encroachment was again evident with the area of heathland being squeezed from all directions!
+Virtually all of this work was completed by March 2019 thanks to the hard work of our small group of 'volunteers'.

-Future work party dates: 2018/19 Season-dates are normally on the second Sunday-October to March inclusive.
+Future work party dates etc: 2019/20 Season-dates are normally on the second Sunday-October to March inclusive.
 Any variation of dates will be referred to here.
-Next working parties are on Sunday 9th December 2018, January 13th, February 10th and finally on March 10th .
 We meet by the play area up the path from the cricket ground.
+There will be a review with in August 2019 Terry of Poole Borough to see where our focus for next season will be.

-Wildlife: Summer 2018: In recent weeks nightjars have been heard 'churring' in the reserve by one of our group.
+Wildlife: Summer 2018: Nightjars had been heard 'churring' in the reserve by one of our group.
 Also we hope that hedgehogs are present as they have been seen in gardens just outside the reserve.
 We know that bats are around this summer; your reporter has had one in his lounge (the house is on the edge of the reserve).
-In the spring we have heard the drumming or 'laughing' (yaffle) of the woodpeckers, no doubt looking to pair up.
+In the spring we hear the drumming or 'laughing' (yaffle) of the woodpeckers, no doubt looking to pair up.
 Throughout the year, it is not unusual to see a buzzard either perched or aloft over the reserve.
 At our November 2018 work party a Dartford warbler was sighted in the reserve.
 Whilst undertaking work in the reserve we usually have the company of a friendly robin.

 Summer activities Each year we have at least one social event as well as a walk, often in another area of heathland in East Dorset. the walk is normally on May and the social get-together in September-watch out for details closer to the 'events'.
-Plea for help In some of our work parties we have had only 3 in the group so the amount of work that can be completed is limited.
-Luckily in recent months we have added to our modest numbers with new 'recruits'-many thanks for your help.
+Plea for help In some of our past work parties we have had only 3 in the group so the amount of work that can be completed is limited.
+Luckily in recent months we have added to our modest numbers with some 'new recruits'-many thanks for your hard work which is much appreciated.
+You know who you are!
 We do however need further volunteers to bolster our team.
 All you need do is turn up on the day and we will explain to you exactly what our friendly group do before you need commit yourself to joining us.
-The council have promised to give our group a bit more publicity and perhaps have an 'open day' so we can explain our activities to those interested in our work.
+All tools are provided and you simply undertake as much work as you can manage.
+There is a coffee break to lighten the work!

 Painting and map of the reserve